By Land or by Sea: Environments of Empire in the Mediterranean Region and Beyond

 §6.
 In this connection, Cline’s book (ed.
 2 p.
 12) makes a most relevant observation, and I quote: “[T]he Sea Peoples may well have been responsible for some of the destruction that occurred at the end of the Late Bronze Age, but it is much more likely that a concatenation of events, both human and natural—including climate change leading to drought and famine, seismic disasters known as earthquake storms, internal rebellions, and “systems collapse”—coalesced to create a perfect storm that brought this stage to an end.”

 §7.
-The seminar cited at §0 analyzes how such “concatenations of events” could be rationalized by way of myths.
+The seminar cited at §0 analyzes how such a “perfect storm,” resulting from a “concatenations of events,” could be rationalized by way of myths.
 For example, attempts at resettlement could have been rationalized, if they succeeded, as myths about immigration.
 Conversely, changes in régime could have been rationalized as myths about successful invasions.

 §8.
 Here I bring into sharper focus the two great empires of the Mycenaeans and the Hittites.
 One of these two, the Mycenaean Empire, was both land-based and sea-based.
-It dominated a land-mass that matches today, roughly, the modern European state of Greece, but it dominated not only the land-mass that corresponds to Greece today but also the sea bordering this land-mass on both its eastern and southern coastlines, along with the hundreds of islands, large and small, that are crowded into this same sea, which is called the Aegean Sea and which is basically the eastern zone of the overall Mediterranean Sea.
-This Aegean Sea also borders the second of the two ancient empires under consideration, known to archaeologists as the Hittite Empire.
+It dominated a land-mass that matches today, roughly, the modern European state of Greece, but it dominated not only the land-mass that corresponds to Greece today but also the Aegean Sea, which borders on this land-mass and which includes hundreds of islands, large and small, that are crowded into this same sea.
+But this Aegean Sea, which is basically the eastern zone of the overall Mediterranean Sea, also borders on the second of the two ancient empires under consideration, known to archaeologists as the Hittite Empire.
 By contrast with the Mycenaean Empire, this rival empire was only land-based, dominating the land-mass that corresponds today, again roughly, to the modern state of Türkiye, better known to English-speakers as “Turkey.”
-Although Türkiye is nowadays considered to be European by many of its inhabitants, it is situated in a land-mass that had normally been considered to be non-European and thus “Asiatic” in the ancient world—witness the modern term “Asia Minor,” derived from an ancient name Asiā that had actually referred, in ancient Greek sources, to a land-mass that was separated by the Aegean Sea from the land mass that was already in ancient times known as Europe.
+Although Türkiye is nowadays considered to be European by many of its inhabitants, it is situated in a land-mass that had normally been considered to be non-European and thus “Asiatic” in the ancient world—witness the modern term “Asia Minor,” derived from an ancient name Asiā that had actually referred, in ancient Greek sources, to a supposedly Asiatic and thus non-European land-mass that was separated by the Aegean Sea from the land mass that was already in ancient times known as Europe.

 §9.
 Of special interest for me is the fact, established by archaeological evidence, that both the Mycenaean Empire and the Hittite Empire collapsed toward the end of the so-called Bronze Age.
 This twin collapse led to an era that has conventionally been called a Dark Age, extending from the end of the second millennium BCE into the first few centuries of the following first millennium.
 As we can see in the course of our reading relevant evidence, however, the “darkness” of the Dark Age is contradicted by myths that stem from this era and that tell about the era that followed the Twin Collapse of Empires.
 And these myths also tell about the earlier era when the Twin Empires were still in power.
-Moreover, there have survived texts from both empires—written on clay tablets that were accidentally baked in the fires that had put an end to the royal palaces that once administered those empires, and the texts of these tablets provide us with valuable information about the administrative histories of the empires.
+Moreover, there have survived texts from both these empires—texts written on clay tablets that were accidentally baked in the fires that had put an end to royal palaces administering such empires.
+These texts, written on clay tablets that were in some cases (as I argue) “rough drafts” of “final drafts” that are no longer extant, provide us with indispensable information about the administrative histories of the empires.

 §10.
 Besides reviewing the basic information stemming from the administrative texts of the palaces of the Mycenaean and Hittite empires in the latter half of the second millennium BCE, the seminar analyzes narratives, stemming from later written sources produced in the latter half of the first millennium BCE, concerning European Greeks as well as Asiatic Greeks and non-Greeks in the era of the Persian Empire and beyond.